dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 Some points to be mentioned about this kernel:

+- It takes in a `cv::Mat` of detections and a `cv::Mat` of the input frame; it gives out an array of ROI's where faces have been detected.

 - There is `cv::Mat` data parsing by the pointer on a float used.

 - Float numbers we've got from the Mat are between 0 and 1 and denote normalized coordinates; to get the real pixel coordinates we should multiply it by the image sizes respectively to the directions.
-To be fully accurate, the received numbers should be then rounded in the right way and casted to `int` to construct integer Points; these operations have been wrapped by `toIntRounded()`:
+To be fully accurate, the received numbers should be then rounded the right way and casted to `int` to construct integer Points; these operations have been wrapped in `toIntRounded()`:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp toInt